gmomo/python-ehub/README.md

 In the python code set the correct path to excel file and run the needed code (cells).

 ---------------
-In order to have bidirectional decentralized network change the domain of variable `DH_Q` to `Reals`.
-In order to have unidirectional network change the domain of variable `DH_Q` to `NonNegativeReals`.
+In order to have bidirectional decentralized network change the domain of variable `DH_Q` to `Reals` in the Python code.
+In order to have unidirectional network change the domain of variable `DH_Q` to `NonNegativeReals` in the Python code.

 ---------------
-In order to have network layout optimization change the value of variable `fixednetwork` to 0.
+In order to have network layout optimization change the value of variable `fixednetwork` to 0 in the Python code.
-In order to have fixed network layout change the value of variable `fixednetwork` to 1.
+In order to have fixed network layout change the value of variable `fixednetwork` to 1 in the Python code.